welsh-revenue-authority/data-landscape/README.md

 # Welsh land and property data catalogue

-This repository contains a list of the data sets about land a property that the spine might need to take account of where possible it includes sample data (where such data is available in the open).
+This repository contains a list of the datasets about land a property that the spine might need to take account of where possible it includes sample data (where such data is available in the open).

 ## Land and property identifiers